 CAUTION: Depletion, specifically percentage depletion, is not an allowable expense for PA personal income tax purposes.
-Although cost depletion may be allowable, it requires that the landowner has clearly identifiable costs incurred with the acquisition of the mineral or oil and gas rights.
+Although cost depletion may be allowable, it requires that the landowner has clearly identifiable costs incurred with the acquisition www.revenue.pa.gov PA-40 E of the mineral or oil and gas rights.
 These specific costs are not included within the general acquisition costs of the surface and must be separately enumerated in a purchase agreement in order to clearly identify the depletable amount of oil and gas rights from the property.